Minneapolis Interview Project

 - What does a focus on place tell us about how to advance social justice?

-- I use a tape recorder and a notebook.
+- I use a tape recorder and a computer.

-- I am creating an essay based primarily on the interviewees in their own words, rearranged to tell full stories, with occasional words changes for clarification.
+- I create an essay based on the interviewees own words, rearranged to tell full stories, with occasional words changes for clarification.
+It is not a transcript.

 - Interviewees may edit the final version before publication.

-- I am sensitive to telling only the story of the interviewee.
-If the stories of others are told I will most likely omit or curtail them so the focus is on the interviewee.
+- I am sensitive to telling the story of the interviewee.
+If the stories of others are told I will most likely curtail them so the focus is on the interviewee.

 - Each essay is accompanied by at least one photograph.